luiscetta/search_norris/README.md

 This application fetches Chuck Norris jokes from an external API.\
 You can search for jokes related to a word or text entered in the search field.

-Test the application by clicking here: [Search Norris App](https://search-norris.vercel.app/).
+Test this application here: [Search Norris App](https://search-norris.vercel.app/).

 ## **How do I run the project?**